Logarithmic EW corrections at one-loop: Numerical results

 In~\reffi{fig:zjj_mass} we turn to invariant mass distributions for $Z+2$~jet production.
 On the left we show the distribution in the di-jet mass, while on the right we show the invariant mass of the entire $Zj_1j_2$ system.
 The tails of these distributions indicate a strong violation of the assumptions of the LA.
 In fact, large invariant mass configurations can be realised via forward configurations in violation of Eq.~\eqref{la}.
 At large invariant masses the positive \SSC corrections actually dominate over the \LSC corrections resulting in overall positive logarithmically increasing corrections at \NLL reaching $+20\%$ for $m_{jj}=2$~TeV.
 This picture is significantly altered when considering also the negative \SSSC corrections, which yield overall \NLLp corrections which are close to vanishing for both invariant mass distributions.
 The exact \NVI corrections also remain small in the entire considered invariant mass ranges only amounting to about $-5\%$ at $m_{jj}=2$~TeV (this can directly be compared with Fig.~5 (left) in Ref.~\cite{Lindert:2022ejn}).
 Clearly, for invariant mass observables as considered here the inclusion of \SSSC terms is essential for reliable estimates of the one-loop EW corrections.
-Here, the difference between \NLL and \NLLp predictions encapsulates but largely overestimates the effect of subleading corrections not captured by the LA.
+Here, considering the difference between \NLL and \NLLp predictions as an uncertainty in a situation where \NVI is not known would overestimates differences between \NLLp and \NVI.